 Praise is when you tell your child what you like about their behaviour.
 When your child gets praise for behaving well, your child is likely to want to keep behaving well.

 Descriptive praise is when you tell your child exactly what it is that you like.
 It’s best for encouraging good behaviour – for example, ‘Thank you for staying calm when you didn’t win the game’.

 Many children with ASD enjoy praise and want to behave well again to get praise.
 But some children with ASD don’t respond to praise.
 If your child tends to withdraw from other people, your child might not be motivated to do things to please others.
 Or if your child doesn’t have much language your child might not understand the positive words you’re using.

 You can help your child with ASD learn to respond to praise.
 At first you might need to add something to help your child link positive words with things your child likes.
 This could be something to play with or an activity.
 After a while, your child might eventually enjoy the praise on its own.

 Rules are positive statements that let children know how they’re expected to behave and what the limits are in your family.

-The rule might be that your child can’t play in the morning until she’s ready for school – for example, ‘First get ready, then have playtime’.
+The rule might be that your child can’t play in the morning until they’re ready for school – for example, ‘First get ready, then have playtime’.
 You could use a visual support like a timer to show your child how long there is until you need to leave for school.
-When your child has finished getting ready she can play for the time left on the timer.
+When your child has finished getting ready they can play for the time left on the timer.
 If the timer has finished, there’s no time to play.

 A consequence is something that happens after your child behaves in a particular way.
 Consequences can be positive or negative.

-Consequences are a good way to back up rules – that is, when your child breaks a rule, you give him a consequence.
+Consequences are a good way to back up rules – that is, when your child breaks a rule, you give a consequence.
 When you use consequences in the same way and for the same behaviour every time, your child knows what to expect.